10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Marketable Securities

-All short-term marketable securities were considered held-to-maturity at September 30, 2023.
-At September 30, 2023, some of the Company’s short-term marketable securities were in an unrealized loss position.
-The Company determined that it had the positive intent and ability to hold until maturity all short-term marketable securities that have been in a continuous loss position, thus there was no recognition of any other-than-temporary impairment as of September 30, 2023.
-All short-term marketable securities with unrealized losses as of the balance sheet date have been in a loss position for less than twelve months.
+All short-term marketable securities were considered held-to-maturity at June 30, 2024.
+At June 30, 2024, some of the Company’s short-term marketable securities were in an unrealized loss position.
+The Company determined that it had the positive intent and ability to hold until maturity all short-term marketable securities that have been in a continuous loss position.
+The Company assesses whether the decline in value of short-term marketable securities is temporary or other-than-temporary.
+In making its assessment, the Company evaluates the current market and interest rate environment as well as specific issuer information.
+There was no recognition of any other-than-temporary impairment at June 30, 2024.
+All short-term marketable securities with unrealized losses as of the balance sheet date have been in a loss position for less than 12 months.
 Contractual maturities of the short-term marketable securities were within one year or less.

 Short-term marketable securities: